Nemin32/Nemin32.github.io/other/_posts/2025-06-15-molluckfic.md

 "Yes, because of a premonition of my own.
 Simply put, I believe there to be another way.
 A deal, as you put it.
 If you promise to do two things and stand by your word, in return I promise not only not to kill you, but also allow you a chance to escape your inevitable fate when the time is right."

 "It feels'ta me you've not given me much of a choice."
-Molluck flashed his tobacco-rotten teeth.
+Molluck laughed grimly, flashing his tobacco-rotten teeth.
 "Name your terms."

 "Remember these words well.
 Tomorrow, just after the grand meeting, you will face a wave of breakout attempts.
 These will be orchestrated by one of us.
 You shall recognise him by his blue skin.
-You shall arrange for him to see something he should not and, once he tries to make his escape, you shall give him a fighting chance.
+You are going to arrange for him to see something he should not and, once he tries to make his escape, you will give him a fighting chance.
 Whether he rises to the occasion or falls for your traps afterwards is in his own hands."

 "You're asking me to assist in busting out my own sla-?"
 Molluck bit his tongue and cursed himself for letting his mouth run.

 "You don't have to be so polite," BigFace growled.
 "We know the hellish conditions you keep them.
 They are indeed slaves.
 And no, I'm not even asking you to help him.
 Only to give him a moment of respite, so that he has a chance to prove his mettle.
 What you do afterwards is your own choice."

 Molluck turned around and looked out the window of the Vault.
 Outside a myriad of hanging cages like torn-open rib-cages looked back at him, each housing two or three Mudokons.
 He stared at them for a second, his orange eyes reflecting on the dark glass, before turning back.
 "My *employees* are docile and obedient.
-Blue or otherwise, none of them would be daft enough to think of a revolt."
+Blue or not, none of them would be daft enough to think of a revolt."

-"On that we are in agreement."
+"Oh, on that we are in agreement."
 BigFace nodded.
 "Not by themselves, anyway.
 But tell me, do you know what your name means?
 Or, rather, *who* it means?"

 "My name?"
 Molluck furrowed his brows, the lights of his eye shimmering uneasily like a pair of old gas lamps.
 "What's that have to do with anythin'?"